jcolag/entropy-arbitrage/2026-07-23-homecoming.md

 > **OVERSEER**: What would it cost me for an appointment?

-You might recognize sleazy-overseer as [John Fleck](https://en.wikipedia.org/wiki/John_Fleck_%28actor%29), who we last saw as one of the Romulans in [*The Mind's Eye*]({% post_url 2024-04-18-mind-s-eye %}).
+You might recognize sleazy-overseer as {% wiki John_Fleck_%28actor%29|John Fleck|en %}, who we last saw as one of the Romulans in [*The Mind's Eye*]({% post_url 2024-04-18-mind-s-eye %}).
 He'll come back as other characters in later episodes of this show, plus a spot on **Voyager** and (not that we'll cover it) one character on **Enterprise**.
 He also put in an appearance in the pilot film for **Babylon 5** mentioned a couple of months ago as context for [*The Passenger*]({% post_url 2026-04-23-passenger %}), and more recently on **The Orville**, rounding out the shows that people associate loosely with this franchise among a broader career.

 > **LI**: Who are you?

-Likewise, you might recognize Li as [Richard Beymer](https://en.wikipedia.org/wiki/Richard_Beymer), probably most recognized as Tony from the (original) film version of **West Side Story** or Ben Horne in **Twin Peaks**, but he has also done a lot of civil rights documentary film work and even worked with Barney Frank a bit, among a much wider-ranging career.
+Likewise, you might recognize Li as {% wiki Richard_Beymer|Richard Beymer|en %}, probably most recognized as Tony from the (original) film version of **West Side Story** or Ben Horne in **Twin Peaks**, but he has also done a lot of civil rights documentary film work and even worked with Barney Frank a bit, among a much wider-ranging career.

 > **BORUM**: The earring.
 You got it.

-And you might recognize "the other guy" as [Michael Bell](https://en.wikipedia.org/wiki/Michael_Bell_%28actor%29), primarily a voice actor, union activist, and co-creator of the gadget that lets off-the-grid folks recycle washing water elsewhere in the house.
+And you might recognize "the other guy" as {% wiki Michael_Bell_%28actor%29|Michael Bell|en %}, primarily a voice actor, union activist, and co-creator of the gadget that lets off-the-grid folks recycle washing water elsewhere in the house.
 He also played Zorn in [*Encounter at Farpoint*]({% post_url 2022-05-19-farpoint1 %}).

 And believe it or not, we have an even bigger surprise coming after these three...